-Blepharitis can be categorised into two main types, to which you may have together to individually.
-The first type is “Anterior Blepharitis”, and as the name suggest, affects the outside of the eye where your skin attaches to your eyelid.
+Blepharitis can be categorised into two main types, which you may have together to individually.
+The first type is “Anterior Blepharitis”, and as the name suggests, affects the outside of the eye where your skin attaches to your eyelid.
 This is usually due to bacteria on the skin or dandruff from your scalp or eyebrows, meaning that people who suffer from facial eczema and/or dry skin are more prone to it.
 The second type is “Posterior Blepharitis”, which affects the outside of the inner edge of the eyelid, more simply, the part of the eyelid that touches the eye.
-This type is more commonly seen among people with skin condition such as Seborrhoeic Dermatitis, and is when the Meibomian Gland become dysfunctional or clogged.
+This type is more commonly seen among people with a skin condition such as Seborrhoeic Dermatitis and is when the Meibomian Gland become dysfunctional or clogged.

 Can Blepharitis be cured or prevented?

 Due to the nature of Blepharitis, it can be both prevented and cured.
 To prevent Blepharitis, the best way is to ensure that you clean your eyes consistently and thoroughly.
 Some may recommend using a gentle cleanser like baby shampoo and a warm towel, pressing the towel against your closed eye and gently rubbing in opposing directions in order to clear any dirt/debris which may have accumulated.
-However, we would recommend something much simpler for ensuring the consistent and thorough cleaning of eyes.
-We recommend using a product like “Blind Lid Clean Eye Wipes”, the AMO formulated sterile wipes are ideal for exfoliating, refreshing and removing any built-up debris/dirt from your eye that is unwanted bacteria.
+However, we would recommend something much simpler for ensuring the consistent and thorough cleaning of the eyes.
+We recommend using a product like “Blephaclean”, the AMO formulated sterile wipes are ideal for exfoliating, refreshing and removing any built-up debris/dirt from your eye that is unwanted bacteria.
 In addition to this, their hypoallergenic and preservative feature means they are the best product on the market for people with sensitive skin, as well as being suitable for any age range and contact lens users.